sleeyax/PreMiD-rs/README.md

 Please note that this program doesn't include any bells and whistles, it just provides Discord rich presence.

+> [!WARNING]
-> :warning: This project has not yet reached a stable release.
-Use at your own discretion.
+> This project uses relateively unstable libraries.
+It should work but use at your own discretion until we publish a stable release.

 ## Comparison
 Rust backend vs Electron-based backend: